Update

 By Nancy Stoner, Senior Attorney

-This fall, the Trump EPA and Army Corps of Engineers proposed a new regulation to change the definition of which “Waters of the United States” fall under the Clean Water Act.
-This change would threaten rivers, lakes, and wetlands that enjoyed federal protection since 1972.
-Water knows no boundaries, it is not constrained to state lines nor hydrological definitions, so giving free reign to polluters across the country puts us all at risk.
+Last fall, the Trump EPA and Army Corps of Engineers proposed a new regulation to change the definition of which “Waters of the United States” will be protected under the Clean Water Act.
+This change would threaten rivers, lakes, and wetlands that have enjoyed federal protection since 1972.
+Water knows no boundaries; it is not constrained within state lines and pollution flows from small streams downstream into rivers, lakes, and coastal waters, so giving free reign to polluters across the country puts us all at risk.
 I testified in opposition to the new regulation on December 16, 2025, in defense of clean water and the health of the American people.
+We also submitted official comments to EPA.
 Here are some highlights:

 It Rejects American Interests